Mitroshin/KotlinInAction/README.md

             You can combine multiple ranges.
                 |   in 'a'.. 'z', in 'A' ..
 'Z' -> "It's a letter!"

-            If you have any class that supports comparing instances. you can create ranges of objects of that type.
+            If you have any class that supports comparing instances, you can create ranges of objects of that type.
 If you have such a range, you can't enumerate all objects in the range.
 But you can still check whether another object belong to the range, using the "in" operator.
 The same "in" check works with collections as well.
                 |   "Kotlin" in setOf("Java", "Scala")